Valerie Turner

 Valerie Turner is an American blues guitarist, vocalist, educator, and author.
 She plays in the Piedmont style of fingerpicking guitar, continuing in the traditions of Mississippi John Hurt, Elizabeth Cotten, Memphis Minnie, and Etta Baker.
 She performs blues, ballads, country, popular songs, ragtime, and gospels.
 She is a native New Yorker with southern roots in Virginia and Georgia.
 She started learning and studying traditional country blues guitar in 1978.
-Valerie and her spouse, Benedict Turner, are an acoustic blues duo called Piedmont Blūz.
+Valerie and her husband, Benedict Turner, are an acoustic blues duo called the Piedmont Blūz Acoustic Duo.
 They specialize in Piedmont blues music, but also perform music from the Delta blues tradition.
-Benedict and Valerie are ambassadors of historic blues music, and educate their audiences about this early tradition and its artists.
+Benedict and Valerie are ambassadors of historic blues music and educate their audiences about this early tradition and its artists.

 Early life

 Valerie Turner started playing the ukulele around the age of four and was introduced to the guitar at about nine.
-She grew up listening to classical music and jazz with her father.
-Her mother listened to African and Calypso music.
-Her first music lessons were in Spanish classical guitar and, before Turner became an accomplished blues artist, she earned an undergraduate degree from Queens College in Elementary Education and Foreign Language, before pursuing graduate studies at New York University, where she studied computer science.
-She built a career in information technology and worked as both a systems analyst and software engineer.
+Her first music lessons were in Spanish classical guitar and, before Turner became an accomplished blues artist, she earned an undergraduate degree from Queens College in Elementary Education and Foreign Language.
+She later studied Computer Science at New York University and built a career in Information Technology as a systems analyst and software engineer.
 She met her future husband, Benedict Turner, in 1985.